 Sivadas Chirakkal, CEO, has overall responsibility for this policy.
-Elaine Holmes, HR Officer, and all managers/supervisors, have specific responsibilities for various aspects of this policy.
+All managers/supervisors, have specific responsibilities for various aspects of this policy.

 With regard to our own staff and hiring policies, Natco Foods Limited shall:

-- Designate appropriate managers (Elaine Holmes, HR Officer) to attend ‘Tackling Hidden Labour Exploitation’ Training and to have responsibility for developing and operating company procedures relevant to this issue
+- Designate appropriate managers to attend ‘Tackling Hidden Labour Exploitation’ Training and to have responsibility for developing and operating company procedures relevant to this issue

 - Accept that job finding fees are a business cost, and will not allow these to be paid by job applicants.
 The company will not use any individual or organisation to source and supply workers without confirming that workers are not being charged a work finding fee